ymoch/preacher/README.rst

 A ``Scenario`` is written in `YAML`_.
 A ``Scenario`` is a mapping that consists of below:

+- label: ``String`` (Recommended)
+    - A label of this scenario.
+    - This field is actually optional but recommended to tell this scenario from another.
 - cases: ``List<Case>``
     - Test cases.